centreon/centreon-archived/doc/en/api/clapi/objects/nagios_cfg.rst

 ======= =================================

-To add multiple modules in one line, it will put the separator "|" between the name of the modules [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a addbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so|/etc/centreon-broker/central-module.xml"
+To add multiple modules in one line, it will put the separator "|" between the name of the modules
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a addbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so|/etc/centreon-broker/central-module.xml"

 Delbrokermodule
 ---------------

 If you want to delete broker module, use the **DELBROKERMODULE**::
-  [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a delbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so"
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a delbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so"

 Arguments are composed of the following columns: